University of South Carolina — Honors College

 International study is one of the things I am most excited about over the coming years.
 I am so intrigued by other cultures and I am eager to see what international experiences will be influential in my life.
 There is so much to be learned from new adventures, and while I have only one international experience to date, one of my top priorities is discovering more.

-My first international experience was in Norway, studying the economic effects of Norway’s dominant petroleum sector, renowned social welfare programs, and strict government regulations.
+Studying the economic effects of Norway’s dominant petroleum sector, renowned social welfare programs, and strict government regulations

 things that keep me up at night